Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+3.3
+- Added D2 Hab Ring: This is a variant of the Nautilus Centrifuge that has a Size 3 hub.
+It cannot retract its ring, and it sports 4 Omni Converters instead of the Pathfinder template system, but it's otherwise identical to the Nautilus Centrifuge.
+- Added D2 Conference Room: This is a half-height version of the D2 Briefing Room's upper floor.

 3.2
 - Added new texture variants to the Nautilus Centrifuge.
 - Added new texture variants to the 2.5m station parts.